metoppv/improver/doc/source/metadata/Working-with-Metadata.rst

 with plugins taking responsibility for updating the appropriate metadata internally.
-However, there are a few limited cases where the code needs information to be provided via command line in order to make the correct updates:
+However, there are a few limited cases where the code needs information to be provided via the command line in order to make the correct updates:

 Standardisation
     In the Met Office implementaiton, the “standardise” step at the start of